athena-framework/athena/docs/readme.md

 ## Configuration

-Athena uses a YAML file in the root of your application to store settings related to the application, called `athena.yml`.
-If a config file was not created upon installing Athena, created before it was added automatically for example, an example file is available [here](https://github.com/Blacksmoke16/athena/blob/master/athena.yml).
-The configuration file can be stored somewhere else if so desired.
-Just be sure to pass the path of the file to the `Athena::Routing.run`'s `config_path` argument.
+Athena uses a YAML file to store settings related to the application, called `athena.yml`.
+If a config file was not created upon installing Athena, an example file is available [here](https://github.com/Blacksmoke16/athena/blob/master/athena.yml), which also contains the default values.
+There is also a command in the `athena` executable that is able to generate the configuration file with the default values.

+>  `./bin/athena -c athena:generate:config_file`

+The configuration file path can be changed by setting the value of `ATHENA_CONFIG_PATH` environment variable to the desired path.
+The path defaults to the root of your project.

 By default, the configuration file contains the default settings for the `development` environment in addition to the other two standard environments: `test` and `production`.
 The `test` and `production` environments inherit the settings of the `development` environment.
 However, environment specific settings can be defined by simply changing the values that you wish to be changed.